-The Centre opened in 2006 on the Campus for Ageing and Vitality, situated on the site of the old Newcastle General Hospital site.
-We operate in conjunction with Newcastle upon Tyne NHS Foundation Trust for all clinical research work and is part of the Centre for In Vivo Imaging.
+The Centre opened in 2006 and is situated on the Campus for Ageing and Vitality.
+We operate in conjunction with Newcastle upon Tyne NHS Foundation Trust for all clinical research work and we are part of the Centre for In Vivo Imaging.

-It represents an investment of more than £4.9million with capital funding coming from many sources including:
+An original investment of £5.4million was required, with capital funding coming from many sources including:

 - One North East